 Online Social Work & Human Services Degree Programs

 Human Services exists at the intersection of the social work, counseling, public health, and medical administration fields.
-A human services degree can prepare students to address social issues and challenges in their communities.
+A degree program in social science in human services can prepare students to address social issues and challenges in their communities.
 Job titles vary widely and include human services worker, case management aide, social work assistant, community support worker, mental health aide, community outreach worker, life skills counselor, gerontology aide, and more.
 These workers and assistants all provide services to help improve the overall quality of life of their clients.
 While you may be quite passionate about helping others, a formal education in social work and human services can develop your ability and technical knowledge to truly help others, as well as make you more competitive in the job market.

 Human Services and Social Work Coursework